Information about the Project

-Ministry of Education and Science of Republic of Kazakhstan (MOES RK) with World Bank implements a Project on Fostering Productive Innovation.
+The Ministry of Digital Development, Innovations and Aerospace Industry of the Republic of Kazakhstan (MDDIAI RK) with the World Bank implements the Fostering Productive Innovation Project.

 Kazakhstan is an upper middle-income resource-rich economy with significant but quite narrowly focused R&D and human capital endowments.
 Its main natural resource assets are in mineral (oil, gas, ferrous and non-ferrous metals) and agricultural sectors.

 Despite short-term vulnerabilities accentuated by an uncertain global and regional economic outlook, Kazakhstan's medium-term prospects are positive with strong growth on the back of the expanding oil sector and structural reforms envisioned by the comprehensive long-term “Kazakhstan-2050 Strategy” (The Strategy).